The Recovering America's Wildlife Act passed the U.S. House in June 2022, and is awaiting action in the U.S. Senate.

-The bill will provide $1.3 billion annually to the states for wildlife protection and recovery, focused on the species of greatest conservation need.
+The bills will provide $1.3 billion annually to the states for wildlife protection and recovery, focused on the species of greatest conservation need.
 These are fish and wildlife species listed as endangered, threatened or of special concern.
-Indiana would receive approximately $20 million a year under the bill's distribution formula.
-To receive these funds, Indiana would have to come up with a matching amount of nearly $7 million a year.
+Indiana would receive approximately $14.5 million a year under the bill's distribution formula.
+To receive these funds, Indiana would have to come up with a matching amount of $6 million a year.
 The funds would allow the Indiana DNR to more effectively implement the State Wildlife Action Plan.

-If passed, H.R.
-3742 would provide a major boost for American wildlife conservation.
+If passed, S. 2372 would provide a major boost for American wildlife conservation.

 Contact Indiana Senators Todd Young and Mike Braun and ask them to vote YES on S. 2372.